PrefectHQ/prefect/docs/tutorials/kubernetes-flow-runner.md

 An easy way to get started is to use [Docker Desktop](https://www.docker.com/products/docker-desktop), turning on the [Kubernetes server and client](https://docs.docker.com/desktop/kubernetes/) and Docker CLI integration.

+You'll need to configure a remote store such as S3, Google Cloud Storage, or Azure Blob Storage.
+See the [Storage](/concepts/storage/) documentation for details.

 ## Running Orion on Kubernetes

 The easiest way to get started with the Kubernetes flow runner is to run Orion itself on Kubernetes.